JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 #### Combat Modifier

 Combat Modifiers represent different circumstances and actions that can occur within combat.

+Cover: There are three degrees of cover.
+If a target is behind multiple sources of cover, only the most protective degree of cover applies; the degrees aren't added together.
+For example, if a target is behind a creature that gives half cover and a tree trunk that gives three-quarters cover, the target has three-quarters cover.

 |                 Name                 |                                                                                                                                                                                                                                                                                                            Desc                                                                                                                                                                                                                                                                                                            |  Duration  |               Source               |
 | :-----------------------------------: | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :--------: | :--------------------------------: |